kulics/koral/book-en/package-type.md

 Then the private properties of this package can not be accessed, and can not be modified, what is the use?
 Do not worry, there is another attribute package.

-## Function Property
+## Extension Function
-We can use the definition method learned in the function section directly defined in the package.
+If we need to make this package come with a function that makes it easy to manipulate, we can't define it directly in the package.
+We need to use the extension statement `id += {};` to make the package add extension functions.

 E.g:
 ```
-Student #{}
+Student +=
 {
-    ...
-    GetGirlFirend $()->(name: str)
+    GetGirlFirend ()->(name:str)
     {
-        <- (.._GirlFirend);
+        <- (.._GirlFirend)
-    };
-};
+    }
+}
 ```
-Because the function is part of the package, and the function can call data or functionality, we can define a method for getting the private property.
+Because the extension function is part of the package, and the function can call data or functionality, we can define a method for getting the private property.

 The `..` used here to declare the package itself, so you can easily access their own properties.
 This can be thought of as `this | self` in other languages.